charlywazzap/charlywazzap/boardgames/gh-jaws-of-the-lion.mech.round.md

 ---

-Gameplay within a Scenario is broken up into a series of rounds
+Game play within a scenario have a series of rounds

-Round Scequence
+Round Sequence

 1. All players will select 2 [[gh-jaws-of-the-lion.mech.ability-cards]] they will like to play
 2. Chosen Cards will determine the initiative Order